pghalliday/currency-market/README.md

 TODO:

-* should emit events when trades are made and/or the order book changes
 * should implement instant orders (execute or cancel)
 * should implement simple commission
 * should implement pluggable commission schemes